hughmt/hughmt-hw4/README.md

 This API provides access to county health data based on ZIP codes.
 It uses data from County Health Rankings & Roadmaps and RowZero Zip Code to County mappings.

+## Disclaimer & Acknowledgment

+This document was drafted with the assistance of Claude 3.5 Sonnet (within Windsurf), incorporating direct prompts and manual code and wording edits to refine the content.

 ## Setup

 1. Install dependencies: